 3. Jump in Cenotes (One of the Best Things to Do in Tulum!)

-Tulum’s cenotes are what drew me to visit the Yucatan Peninsula.
+Tulum’s cenotes are what drew me to visit and road trip the Yucatan Peninsula.

 Cenotes are just awesome!
-I even wrote about my top 5 favorite cenotes and one of the completely-enclosed cenotes in Tulum made the list.
+I even wrote about my top 5 favorite cenotes; one of the cenotes completely enclosed in Tulum was on the list.

-Tulum is built on top of cenotes and on top of one of the largest flooded cavern systems—Dos Ojos—known better for being one of the most visited cenotes in Tulum.
+The town is built on top of cenotes and one of the largest flooded cavern systems—Dos Ojos—known better for being one of the most visited cenotes in Tulum.

-The sheer amount of tourists visiting Tulum means that the cenotes here get overcrowded really quickly.
+However, the sheer amount of tourists visiting Tulum means that the cenotes here get overcrowded quickly.

 If you plan to visit a cenote, there are a few things you should know: